EvanZhuang/mixinputs/README.md

 ```bash
 export MIXINPUTS_BETA=1.0
 ```
 Then run your usual vLLM-based generation script.
-That’s it!
+That's it!

 ## CLI Utilities